ben/ben.github.com/_drafts/highfive.md

 ```

 There's an implied contract here.
-As the one doing the deployment, you've agreed to tell your teammates what you're doing and when it's done, get done in a timely manner, and not to do something that gets in their way or destroys sensitive data.
+As the one doing the deployment, you've agreed to tell your teammates what you're doing and when it's done, wrap it up in a timely manner, and not to do something that gets in their way or destroys sensitive data.
 The rest of the team has implicitly agreed not to interfere with a deployment they know is happening, and to help out if something goes wrong.
 This arrangement has been pretty effective for most of the history of Internet services.

-But ChatOps shows us that this can be improved in a lot of ways.
+But ChatOps shows us that this can be improved, and not just a little.
-Most immediately, we've made it easier to deploy from the chat room than doing it manually.
+Most immediately, we've made it easier to deploy from the chat room than to do it manually.
 But more importantly, *you'll never forget to tell the team when you're deploying.*
 Or when you're done.
 Or if something goes wrong.